 The average scale of operation is more or less constant throughout the year, though the units keep fewer chicks in winter months of Dec, Jan, and Feb, and during May the peak summer month because of high mortality due to cold and heat.
-The average rate of mortality at the mother unit level was estimated at around 5 percent.
+The average rate of mortality at the Mother Unit level was estimated at around 5 percent.
 East Midnapore reported lowest mortality (3.6 percent) and Jalpaiguri the highest (6.4 percent).

 The purchase price of day old chicks was in the range of Rs.
 9.7-11.3, whereas the sale price varied significantly across regions.
-Average sale price was the lowest in East Midnapore followed by South Paraganas, Jalpaiguri and Murshidabad.
+Average sale price was the lowest in East Midnapore followed by South Parganas, Jalpaiguri and Murshidabad.
 The selling price was typically based on the age at which the birds were sold (Figure 4.22).
-Based on the purchase price, selling price and scale of operation, the gross margin range between Rs.10,000 and 11,000 per month in South Paraganas, Murshidabad and East Midnapore, whereas in the case of Jalpaiguri, the gross margins exceeded Rs.20,000.
-Gross margin per bird was highest in Murshidabad where the chicks were reared for more than a month at the mother unit level before being sold to pheriwallas.
-This was followed by Jalpaiguri, South paraganas, and East Midnapore.
+Based on the purchase price, selling price and scale of operation, the gross margin range between Rs.10,000 and 11,000 per month in South Parganas, Murshidabad and East Midnapore, whereas in the case of Jalpaiguri, the gross margins exceeded Rs.20,000.
+Gross margin per bird was highest in Murshidabad where the chicks were reared for more than a month at the Mother Unit level before being sold to pheriwallas.
+This was followed by Jalpaiguri, South parganas, and East Midnapore.
 The costs also varied significantly across regions.
-As a result, the net margins were highest in the case of Jalpaiguri, followed by Murshidabad, South Paraganas, and East Midnapore.
-The net margin per bird was highest in Murshidabad where the birds were reared for more than a month at the mother unit level before being sold to pheriwallas.
-This was followed by Jalpaiguri, South paraganas, and East Midnapore.
-The costs also varied significantly across regions.
-As a result, the net margins were highest in the case of Jalpaiguri, followed by Murshidabad, South Paraganas, and East Midnapore.
+As a result, the net margins were highest in the case of Jalpaiguri, followed by Murshidabad, South Parganas, and East Midnapore.
 The net margin per bird was highest in Murshidabad where the birds were reared for more than 30 days.